EmergentBehavior/chizer/README.md

 ![](http://i.imgur.com/G7hWfKu.png)

-(x:chuck no from begging of file, y:distribution)
+(x:chuck no from beginng of file, y:distribution)

 7.I gzipped the encrypted file, and I ran this program.
 The result is "encrypted".
 ```